Sask. Party, NDP entering tight race in fall election, new poll says

 Saskatchewan’s provincial election must be held on or before Oct.
 28. The election has yet to be officially called, but as campaign signs begin to appear across the province, CTV News has partnered with research firm Insightrix to survey how Saskatchewan residents are feeling just ahead of election season.

-As of September, 49 per cent of decided voters say they support the NDP while 48 per cent of decided voters say they’ll support the incumbent Saskatchewan Party.
+As of September, 49 per cent of decided voters say they'll support the Saskatchewan NDP while 48 per cent of decided voters say they’ll support the incumbent Saskatchewan Party.
 Four per cent say they’ll support a different party.
 Decided voters are neck and neck, reflecting previous polling data Insightrix released in July.

 Based on Insightrix data from the last year, the gap between the Saskatchewan Party and the NDP has tightened since September 2023.